-Molly is determined to get Mike out of his routine and encourages him to embrace anything they want in life.
-They try new things together, until reality sets in and it's time to pay the bill.
+Molly is determined to get Mike out of his routine and tells him to embrace doing anything they want in life.
+(TV-14 D, L)

 Molly decides to take a break from writing her novel and accepts a job as a forklift driver at Vince's warehouse… with mixed results.

-Mike decides he needs to live everyday like it's his last after being shot during a robbery.
+After being shot during a robbery, Mike decides he needs to live every day like it's his last.
 As a result, he tells Carl it's time for him to quit the police force.
-(TV-14 D, L)